runthings-dev/runthings-wc-coupons-role-restrict/readme.txt

 * Filter `runthings_wc_coupons_role_restrict_error_message` to customise error message.

 == Upgrade Notice ==

+= 1.1.1 =
+Bump WordPress tested up to field to support 6.8 branch.

 = 1.1.0 =
 This update introduces the "Customer Is A Guest" pseudo-role and adds a context object for more advanced error message customization.
 No immediate action is required, but you may want to review the new role restriction options and update any custom error message filters to take advantage of the new context.